BUS2011 : Business Enterprise

 Teaching Rationale And Relationship

-The course is structured as 20 two hour sessions, each organised around a concept/ theme as presented in the ‘outline of syllabus’.
+The course is structured as 16 two hour sessions, each organised around a concept/ theme.
+These are complemented by 2 one hour seminars across both semesters.
 In addition to the reading list above we will be recommending other material – ‘non-academic journals’, newspapers, television programmes, websites, blogs and so on – which will give students further insight into managing efficiently and effectively their business ventures.

 The companies originated by the students (are not part of a simulation) are expected that following development phase in Semester 1 will trade during Semester 2.
 The nature of the module therefore requires that students demonstrate a high level of initiative and resourcefulness, appropriate to venturing a real business.
 To support this a wide range of teaching methods and techniques are employed, including mentoring guidance from North East entrepreneurs and tutors and guest speakers, led by experts in the field of business and entrepreneurship.